DanielleSpring/Final-Project/README.md

 #### 2) Transfrom

-In order to import the cleansed CSV files, you must do the following steps:
+In order to import the cleansed CSV files in PostgreSQL, you must do the following steps:

 ##### **Sunshine List**
+    1) Append 2020 Ontario Sunshine list to consolidated kaggle Sunshine list dataset (1996-2019)
+    2) Initiate cleansing procedure documented  *insert link to detailed cleasing procedure*
-    1) Make sure that CSV dataset have the same number of columns as the sQL tables
+    3) Make sure that CSV dataset have the same number of columns as the sQL tables
-    2) Make sure all columns have identical data types CSV=SQL
+    4) Make sure all columns have identical data types CSV=SQL
         a) Salary and Taxible Benefits must be FLOAT64
         b) Year must be INTEGER
-    3) You will receive a an error for line 54113, column G - Manually remove the single ' around the A in the CSV
+    5) You may receive a an error for line 54113, column G - Manually remove the single ' around the A in the CSV

 ##### **Ontario Wages - Stats Canada**
 Datasets in the forms of CSV were pulled from Statistics Canada using the following filters: